Our Process for Staging Homes

-Having been in the home staging industry for almost 1o years, my sister and I have developed a process to help us pull a house together and create the best results for our clients.
-Having a process in place is important.
-It helps to simplify our decision making and inventory selection, be more efficient with our work-load and break the debate if we butt heads on styling decisions.
+Having been in the home staging industry for more than ten years, we have developed a process to help us pull a house together and create the best results for our clients.
+Having a process in place is so important.
+It helps to simplify our decision making and inventory selection, be more efficient with our work load, and break the debate if we butt heads on styling decisions.
 It is an ever-revolving process and technology like 17hats also helps to keep us on track.
-Having a system is crucial in running any business, this is one of the best lessons I’ve learned working for Michael Gerber, author of E-Myth.
+Having a system is crucial in running any business.

-Today I’m giving you a peek at our process so that you might take away a couple helpful insights that make working with a home stager or staging your listing less frustrating and more efficient for you.
+Today I’m giving you a peek at our process so that you might take away some helpful insights that make working with a home stager or staging your listing less frustrating and more efficient for you.

 1. LOGISTICS SUPPORT